 It’s been found across the U.S. that adding solar panels to a property will usually increase the value of your home by approximately 4%.
 For many homes, this can cover a large portion of the installation costs by itself.

 This value can also increase in certain areas where eco-friendly homes are more popular with buyers.
-When combining this fact with the money saved on energy costs, solar panels are proven to be an economically viable and environmentally friendly solution for American homeowners in 2020.
+When combining this fact with the money saved on energy costs, solar panels are proven to be an economically viable and environmentally friendly solution for American homeowners.

 What Are The Best Types of Solar Panels?